Miriam Hyde: Life

 Major works from the post-war period included the Happy Occasion Overture (1957), the Kelso Overture (1959), Sonata for Clarinet (1949), String Quartet in E minor (1952), Sonata for Flute (1962) and her two trios for winds and piano (1948, 1952).
 One of her most famous works is the piano piece Valley of Rocks (1975).

 Her work for the Australian Music Examinations Board (AMEB) spanned the years 1945–82, including her valuable contribution on the advisory board for New South Wales.
 Her activities included examining, mentoring, demonstrations and workshops, setting/reviewing/marking exam papers, advising on syllabus content.

 She also wrote educational materials – books of sight-reading, examples of forms, aural tests for all grades, tutor books including one for adult beginners.

 Her life in music was supplemented by her poetry.
 She wrote close to 500 poems, some of which she set to music.

 In 1981 she was made an Officer of the Order of the British Empire (OBE) and in 1991 was made an Officer of the Order of Australia (AO).
 She was awarded an honorary doctorate by Macquarie University in 1993, and in 2004 she received an award for Distinguished Services to Australian Music at the Australasian Performing Right Association and Australian Music Centre Classical Music Awards.

 She was appointed Patron of the Music Teachers' Association of South Australia (MTASA) and established the Miriam Hyde Award for the Association.
 After serving on the Council of the Music Teachers' Association of New South Wales from 1960 to 1991, she was made its patron.

 In 1991 her autobiography was published, titled Complete Accord.

 She celebrated her 80th birthday in 1993 by giving a series of recitals throughout the country.
 At the age of 89, she gave her last performance of her Piano Concerto No. 2, with the Strathfield Symphony Orchestra conducted by Solomon Bard.
 Her 90th birthday in 2003 was marked with concerts and broadcasts throughout Australia.

 From the mid-1990s onwards, continuing after her death in 2005, The Keys Press (Perth) and Wirripang Pty Ltd (Wollongong) published more than 100 of her manuscripts for piano, chamber music and voice.

-Miriam Hyde died on 11 January 2005, a few days before her 92nd birthday.
+Hyde died on 11 January 2005, a few days before her 92nd birthday.